SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 ===========
 As mentioned earlier, SlyEdit is can mimic the look & feel of IceEdit or DCT Edit.
 It also has the following features:
-- Text search: Allows the user to search for text in the message.
-If the text is found, the message area will scroll to it, and it will be highlighted.
-Repeated searches for the same text will look for the next occurrance of that text.
 - Message quoting: When replying to a message, users can select lines from the message to quote.
 By default, SlyEdit puts the initials of the original author in front of the quote lines to indicate who originally wrote those